near/runner-jest/README.md

 2. Initialize.

    Make a `__tests__` folder, make your first test file. near-runner-jest looks for files in this directory with names ending in `*.spec.ts` or `*.test.ts`.
-Call your first test file `main.spec.js` for now if you're not sure what else to call it.
+Call your first test file `main.spec.ts` for now if you're not sure what else to call it.

    Set up a `runner` with NEAR accounts, contracts, and state that will be used in all of your tests.